 There is a connection between exercise and enhancing your mental health.
 In some cases, exercises are used to assist people with depression, anxiety, and stress.
 Exercise regulates parts of the brain that control anxiety and stress.
-The reason why you feel positive and happy after a workout is because exercises promote the production of endorphins, which reduces the perception of pain and enhance positive feelings.
+You feel positive and happy after a workout because exercises promote the production of endorphins, which reduce the perception of pain and enhance positive feelings.

-If you decide to lose weight through dieting, what you are doing is that you are reducing your calorie intake which directly means your body has less work to do in terms of digestion hence lowering your metabolic rate.
-On the other hand, weight loss through exercise is achieved through increased metabolism, which burns more calories compared to going on a diet.
+If you decide to lose weight through dieting, what you are doing is that you are reducing your calorie intake, which directly means your body has less work to do in terms of digestion hence lowering your metabolic rate.
+On the other hand, weight loss through exercise is achieved through increased metabolism, which burns more calories than going on a diet.

 Regular exercise helps to build your bones and enhance strong muscles.
-In addition to proper diet, specific exercises like weight lifting play a significant role in muscle building.
+In addition to a proper diet, specific exercises like weight lifting play a significant role in muscle building.
 As we grow and advance in age, our body tends to lose muscle mass, which results in wear and tear of the muscles.
 Another effect is getting injured easily.
-So, if you practice regular exercise, you have a high tendency of cutting down muscle loss and also maintaining body strength.
+So, if you practice regular exercise, you tend to cut down muscle loss and maintain body strength.
 It also helps you look younger and keeps osteoporosis away!

 - Improve skin health

 Regular exercise enhances healthy blood flow and also improves skill cell adaptation.
 What this means essentially is that it helps the body to produce antioxidants.
 Antioxidants are known to help protect body cells and slow down the rate of skin aging.